 - Depending upon the quantity of the butter, the cooking time will vary.

-- Depending upon how long the butter is cooked, the texture, taste and color will be different.
+- Depending on how long the butter is cooked, the texture, taste, and color will be different.

 - It is important to start with a clean and dry pot for making ghee.

-- Once ghee is done, if left in the pot for longer, the milk solids turn dark brown in color, resulting in dark colored ghee.
+- Once the ghee is done, if left in the pot for longer, the milk solids turn dark brown in color, resulting in dark-colored ghee.

 - This recipe yields around 48 oz of homemade ghee.

-- Please refer to the post earlier - PRO TIPS FOR BEST HOMEMADE GHEE
+- Please refer to the post earlier - Tips on How to Make Ghee

-- Please refer to the post earlier - FAQ ABOUT HOMEMADE GHEE
+- Please refer to the post earlier - Frequently Asked Questions

 Terri Baker says